Bagno Vignoni is a tiny village in the heart of Val d’Orcia in Tuscany. And when I say tiny, I mean veeeeery tiny. It only counts 30 inhabitants.

 As for the thermal baths, you have the following choices:

-The free hot springs of Parco dei Mulini (Mills Park).
-In order to reach them, you simply have to go south from the main “water square”.
+- The free hot springs of Parco dei Mulini (Mills Park).
+In order to reach them, you simply have to go south of the main “water square”.
 Take via dei Mulini and then walk down the gravel road.
-There you will find some smallbasins, the laghetti (little lakes).
+There you will find some small basins, the laghetti (little lakes).
 But, I warn you, they are just 10-20 centimeters high.
 And there are no facilities.
 But you can spot, carved in the stone, the four old water mills.

-The establishments of one of the hotels of the village.
+- The establishments of one of the hotels in the village.
 The hotels are 3.
-And all 3 offer the possibility of a day spa entrance also for non-guests: Albergo Posta Marcucci, Albergo Le Terme and Adler Thermae Spa & Resort.
+And all 3 offer the possibility of a day spa entrance also for non-guests: Albergo Posta Marcucci, Albergo Le Terme, and Adler Thermae Spa & Resort.
 You will surely find them on Google.

-Wait for the construction of the Public Thermal Baths.
-The foundation stone was laid at the beginning of 2018.
-Can’t wait!
+- Wait for the construction of the Public Thermal Baths.

-Sarteano, a little, still genuine town I loved (40 minutes)
+- Sarteano, a little, genuine town I loved (40 minutes)